A mechanism-first journey through cardiac electrophysiology in ten volumes.

-From the ion channel to the EP lab — understand the why before the what.
+From the ion channel to the implanted device: understand the why before the what.

 This platform teaches cardiac electrophysiology from the membrane up.
 Every explanation begins with the movement of ions, the behavior of channels, and the architecture of tissue.
 The surface ECG appears later — as a consequence of what the cells are doing.